 UPCOMING EMERGING ARTIST

-We defines “emerging” as those early in their artistic careers (regardless of age), who are gaining momentum, and may be at a critical juncture in their career when this support would be the most impactful.
-These artists demonstrate potential in their practice through risk-taking and pushing their work in dynamic ways, and are not yet considered well established professionally by indicators such as major gallery representation, significant exhibition history, awards and commissions, or sustaining an income derived solely from art sales.
+We define “emerging” as those early in their artistic careers (regardless of age), who are gaining momentum, and may be at a critical juncture in their career when this support would be the most impactful.
+These artists are not yet considered well established professionally by indicators such as major gallery representation, significant exhibition history, awards and commissions, or sustaining an income derived solely from art sales.
+However, they demonstrate potential in their practice through risk-taking and by pushing their work in dynamic ways.

 To identify artist nominees for an exhibit, Riverviews engaged nominators regionally to recommend artists, who are then invited to submit their work.
 Individual artists can also apply directly.
 A secondary independent panel selected program finalists through an anonymous review process.
 Nominators and jurors included visual artists, curators, and individuals from arts organizations and the academic community.
 (Nominators and jurors are selected by Riverviews and participate anonymously.)